 Situated off the R40, the nearest town is called Hoedspruit, taking the main R40 road sign posted for White River, our main entrance gate is located a few meters from the Eastgate Airport road.
 The Google Maps pin location is provided via a WhatsApp, to all confirmed guests, prior to their arrival.
 Route planning guidance, location details, and directions is shared to enable our guests journeys to be safe, timely, and enjoyable, We also arrange to meet our guests off the main entrance and escort them onto the Lodge site.

-Getting to Hoedspruit: You can arrange to hire a car when you book your flight, all the major car hire companies are at OR Tambo international airport.
-Allow 5.5 hours for the drive and we would recommend you take a day-time and not a night-time drive.
-If your flight lands in Johannesburg late, make prior arrangements to stay overnight at a local hotel, ideally with free shuttle service to and from the airport (approx 10 or 15 min drive).
-Nyumbani is just an hour away from Hoedspruit,
+3. You can self-drive by arranging your car hire when you book your flight.
+All the major car hire companies are at OR Tambo international airport.
+Allow 6 hours for the drive and we would recommend you take a day-time and not a night-time drive.
+If your flight lands in Johannesburg late, make prior arrangements to stay overnight at a local airport hotel, or nearby hotel with free shuttle service to and from the airport (approx 10 or 15 min drive).
+Nyumbani Estate is just an hour away from Hoedspruit,

-Internal domestic flights from Johannesburg OR Tambo are regular and cost approx R3,500 per person.
+4. Internal domestic flights from Johannesburg OR Tambo are regular and cost approx R 3 500/R 4 000 per person one-way.
 The journey takes approx 1.5hrs.
-South African Airways or SA Air Link operate domestic flights. (this is correct at the time of writing this information and updating the website and remains subject to a range of changes beyond the control of Nyumbani Estate).
+SA Air Link operate domestic flights. (this is correct at the time of writing this information and updating the website and remains subject to a range of changes beyond the control of Nyumbani Estate).

-Shuttle by road using a private transfer company.
-The road transfer takes approximately 6 hours but you need to check the leaving times to see if this tally’s with your flight arrival otherwise, you may have to make arrangements to stay overnight in Johannesburg and take the shuttle the next morning.
-Nyumbani can assist you with any in-country arrangements, on request.
+5. Shuttle by road using a private transfer company.
+The road transfer takes approximately 6.5 hours but you need to check the leaving times to see if this tally’s with your flight arrival otherwise, you may have to make arrangements to stay overnight in Johannesburg and take the shuttle the next morning.
+Nyumbani Estate can assist you with any in-country arrangements, on request.

 What are the contact details for Nyumbani?